We Don’t Play Games. We Build Neural Schemas.

 If you have ever used a language app for months only to realize you cannot hold a basic conversation, you have experienced a documented cognitive phenomenon known as the Illusion of Competence.

-Traditional apps rely on passive recognition—showing you a word and asking you to select the correct answer.
-This creates high retrieval fluency in the moment, tricking your brain into thinking you have learned the material.
-In reality, you have merely recognized a visual pattern.
-You have not built the deep, long-term memory structures required for speech.
+Traditional apps rely on passive recognition.
+By showing you a word and asking you to select the correct answer from a list, they create a high level of temporary recognition fluency.
+This trick of the system misleads your brain into thinking you have permanently learned the material.
+In reality, you have merely recognized a visual pattern: you have not built the stable, long-term memory structures required for active speech.

 The Solution: Desirable Difficulties

-We prioritize Memory Stability (permanent durability) over immediate ease.
-This means your practice sessions will feel more challenging, but the results will be permanent.
+We prioritize long-term Memory Stability over immediate ease.
+This means your training sessions will require real cognitive effort, but the vocabulary retention becomes permanent.

 The 5 Pillars of Acquisition